 United States International Trade Commission.

-All Commission offices are located in the United States International Trade Commission Building, 500 E Street SW., Washington, DC.
-The public file for this proceeding may be viewed on the Commission's MTBPS at https://www.usitc.gov/mtbps.Start Further Info
+All Commission offices are located in the United States International Trade Commission Building, 500 E Street SW, Washington, DC.
+You may view the public file for this proceeding on the Commission's Miscellaneous Tariff Bill Petition System (MTBPS) website at https://mtbps.usitc.gov.

 FOR FURTHER INFORMATION CONTACT:

-For general inquiries, contact Jennifer Rohrbach at firstname.lastname@example.org.
-For filing inquiries, contact the Office of Secretary, Docket Services division, U.S. International Trade Commission, telephone (202) 205-3238.
-The media should contact Peg O'Laughlin, Public Affairs Officer (202-205-1819 or email@example.com).
-General information concerning the Commission may be obtained by accessing its internet server (https://www.usitc.gov).
+For general inquiries, contact Jennifer Rohrbach at email@example.com.
+For other inquiries, contact the Office of the Secretary, Docket Services, U.S. International Trade Commission, telephone (202) 205-3238.
+The media should contact Peg O'Laughlin, Public Affairs Officer (202) 205-1819 or firstname.lastname@example.org).
+You may obtain general information concerning the Commission at https://www.usitc.gov.

-Background: The American Manufacturing Competitiveness Act of 2016 (the Act), Public Law 114-159, May 20, 2016, 19 U.S.C.
-1332 note, established a new process for the submission and consideration of requests for temporary duty suspensions and reductions.
-Section 3(b)(1) of the Act requires that the Commission initiate the process by publishing a notice requesting members of the public who can demonstrate that they are likely beneficiaries of duty suspensions or reductions to submit petitions and Commission disclosure forms to the Commission.
-The Commission published this notice in the Federal Register on October 14, 2016 (81 FR 71114).
-The notice required that petitions be submitted no later than the close of business on December 12, 2016.
+Background: The American Manufacturing Competitiveness Act of 2016 (the Act), 19 U.S.C.
+1332 note, established a process for the submission and consideration of requests for temporary duty suspensions and reductions.
+Section 3(b)(1) of the Act requires the Commission to initiate the process by publishing a notice requesting members of the public who can demonstrate that they are likely beneficiaries of duty suspensions or reductions to submit petitions and Commission disclosure forms to the Commission.
+The Commission published this notice in the Federal Register on October 11, 2019 (84 FR 54924).
+Consistent with Section 3(b)(1) of the Act, the notice required that petitions be submitted by the close of business on December 10, 2019.

-Section 3(b)(3)(A) of the Act requires that the Commission, no later than 30 days after the expiration of the period for filing petitions, publish on its Web site the petitions received that contain the information required by the Act; section 3(b)(3)(B) of the Act requires that the Commission, at the same time, publish a notice in the Federal Register requesting members of the public to submit comments to the Commission on the petitions published on the Commission's Web site.
-The Commission published the petitions received on its Web site effective January 11, 2017, and published a notice in the Federal Register on January 11, 2017 (82 FR 3357) requesting members of the public to submit comments on those petitions no later than the close of business on February 24, 2017.
+Under Section 3(b)(3)(A) of the Act, within 30 days of the expiration of the period for filing petitions, the Commission must publish on its website the petitions received that contain the information required by the Act.
+Under section 3(b)(3)(B) of the Act, the Commission must also publish a notice in the Federal Register requesting members of the public to submit comments to the Commission on the petitions published on the Commission's website.
+On January 10, 2020, the Commission both published the petitions received on its website and published the required notice in the Federal Register (85 FR 1327) requesting members of the public to submit comments on those petitions no later than the close of business on February 24, 2020.

-Section 3(b)(3)(B)(ii) of the Act requires that the Commission publish notice in the Federal Register directing members of the public to a publicly available Commission Web site to view the comments received.
-This notice complies with that requirement.
-Members of the public may view those comments on the Commission's Web site at https://mtbps.usitc.gov.
+Section 3(b)(3)(B)(ii) of the Act requires the Commission to publish a notice in the Federal Register directing members of the public to a publicly available Commission website to view the comments on the petitions by members of the public that the Commission received.
+This notice satisfies that requirement.
+Members of the public may view those comments on the Commission's website at https://mtbps.usitc.gov.